AFCON 2025: Why Morocco went after Mendy and Nwabali's towels

 AFCON 2025: Ex-Premier League Goalkeeper Reveals Why Morocco Targeted Mendy And Nwabali Towels

-- Former West Ham keeper has explained the importance of goalkeeper towels and why tampering could be tactical
+- Former West Ham goalkeeper has explained the importance of towels and why tampering with them could be tactical

 - Moroccan players and stewards repeatedly tried to seize towels from Nwabali and Mendy during AFCON 2025 matches